Interposition Psychology | Binocular & Monocular Cues for Depth Perception

 Two important ways to improve Depth Perception:

-In short, we can say that Interposition psychology is a perceptional signal that the closure object shows first as further objects stay covered.
+In short, we can say that Interposition psychology is a perceptional signal that the closure object shows first as other things stay covered.

 Frequently Asked Question